GreptimeTeam/docs/docs/nightly/en/user-guide/operations/region-failover.md

 A simple model to estimate the read amplification factor (replay data size/actual data size):

-- For a single topic, the amplification factor is 1 + 2 + ... + 7 = 28 times (Region WAL data distribution is shown in the Figure 1).
+- For a single topic, if we try to replay all regions that belong to the topic, then the amplification factor would be 7+6+...+1 = 28 times.
+(The Region WAL data distribution is shown in the Figure 1.
+Replaying Region 3 will read 7 times redundant data larger than the actual size; Region 6 will read 6 times, and so on)
 - When recovering 100 regions (requiring about 13 topics), the amplification factor is approximately 28 \* 13 = 364 times.

 | Number of regions per Topic | Number of topics required for 100 Regions | Single topic read amplification factor | Total reading amplification factor | Replay data size (GB) |